kjmath/portfolio/_projects/3D-print-closure.md

 ## Manufacturing

 The part was printed using a powder bed fusion process at Renishaw PLC.
 After completing the design, I created two STEP files for the manufacturer: one with the as-printed geometry, and one with the final machined geometry.
 I also created an engineering drawing with GD&T to communicate the final required dimensions and tolerances.
-This drawing can be seen below, or a PDF of this drawing can also be viewed [here]({{ site.baseurl }}/assets/images/printed-closure/aft-section-drawing.pdf).
+This drawing can be seen below, or a PDF of this drawing can also be viewed [here]({{ site.baseurl }}/assets/images/printed-closure/aft-section-drawing.pdf){:target="_blank" rel="noopener noreferrer"}.

 ![aft-section-drawing]({{ site.baseurl }}/assets/images/printed-closure/aft-section-drawing.jpg)
 <figcaption>Drawing of the aft closure.</figcaption>